saloyiana/Ansible/README.md

 ## Some Ansible Commands :

-- To run the a plybook aginast your localhost, ` ansible-playbook play1.yaml ` > this will use ping module to check the reachability of your machine.
+- To run the a plybook aginast your localhost, run ` ansible-playbook play1.yaml `, this command will use ping module to check the reachability of your machine.
 - To check the reachability using ad hoc command, run ` ansible localhost -m ping `.